callgenix/claude-metrics-dashboard/README.md

 Claude will:

-* open your usage pages,
+* open usage pages,
 * read current metrics,
-* update the local dashboard HTML file automatically.
+* update the dashboard HTML automatically.

+---

+## 10. Approve Browser Permissions

+The first time you run this, Claude will likely request permission to access:

+* `claude.ai`
+* `platform.claude.com`

+Allow both.

+These are normally one-time approvals.

+---

+## 11. Refresh the Dashboard

+Claude writes the updated values directly into your local HTML file.

+To view updates:

+* double-click the HTML file,
+* or press F5 if it is already open in your browser.

 ---